Council House Fight: Captives

-"We thank you for the way you have treated this old woman that has been to see you.
-Her story of you and your people and the way she was treated makes my heart glad to think that you would notice her.
-And at the same time makes me mad at myself and people to think such an old woman should go so far to make peace for her tribe when there is plenty of young [Comanche] men doing nothing.
-Her talk is all good and I know every word of it is true.
-I think you for the little girl you sent home [with] the old woman.
-She got home safe to her people to the arms of her mother.
-Her father is dead."

-Regarding of the upcoming treaty council, "I don't' want you to send any more of your [Comanche] prisoners home until there is an exchange of all white prisoners and they are all given up.
-There is three [white captives] among us somewhere but none present.
-There was five, but two are dead.

-Mopechucope now tangentially addresses the cause of the Council House Fight, "My people are blind and foolish and are not willing to give up their prisoners without pay.
-But I will fix all that to your satisfaction.
-Those that have relatives in Texas shall buy the white prisoners and then make the exchange which they won't grumble [at the price] at for that is their custom.

-Before the Comanche women and elderly men were let go, on March 26, captive, Mrs. John Webster, came into town with her three-year-old.
-She had been a Comanche captive for 19 months and had just escaped with her infant before the slayings, leaving her 12-year-old son with the Indians.
-Two days after her arrival, a band of Indians returned to San Antonio.
+The day after the fight, a single Comanche woman was released to return to her camp and report that the Comanche prisoners would be released if the Comanche released the 15 Americans and several Mexicans who were known to be captives.
+They were given 12 days to return the captives.
+On March 26, a white woman, Mrs. John Webster, came into town with her three-year-old.
+She had been a Comanche captive for 19 months and had just escaped, leaving her 12-year-old son with the Indians.
+Two days later, a band of Indians returned to San Antonio.
 Leaving the bulk of the warriors outside the city, Chief Isanaica (Howling Wolf) and one other man rode into San Antonio and yelled insults.
 The citizens told him to go find the soldiers if he wanted a fight, but the garrison commander, Captain Redd, declared that he had to observe the 12-day truce.
 Redd invited the Indians to come back in three days, but, fearing a trap, Isanaica and his men left the area.
 Another officer accused Redd of cowardice for refusing to fight, and they both died following a duel over the insult.

 Of the 16 hostages the Texians were determined to recover, 13 were tortured to death as soon as the news of the Council House Fight reached the outraged Comanches.
 The captives, including Matilda Lockhart's six-year-old sister, suffered slow roasting among other tortures.
 Only three captives who had been adopted into the tribe, and by Comanche custom were truly part of the tribe, were spared.
 This was part of the Comanche answer to the breaking of a truce.